alexeymorgunov/structbioinfo/Answers.md

 ---
 **4. What if we don't have a structure?**

-UPDATE LINK

-a) [Alignment](http://www.uniprot.org/align/A2018030283C3DD8CE55183C76102DC5D3A26728B0A99479).
-(Link will expire on 9 Mar 2018.)
+a) [Alignment](https://www.uniprot.org/align/A201903106746803381A1F0E0DB47453E0216320D3911E0O).
+(Link will expire on 17 Mar 2019.)
 Very similar sequences, 64.4% identity means this is definitely the same protein.
 Notice a small insertion in the _C. albicans_ version.
 Downloaded [alignment](files/alignment.fasta).

 b) [Results](https://swissmodel.expasy.org/interactive/TZS3Bm/).
 (Link may expire.)
 Full [results archive](files/homology_modelling_results.zip) and the [PDB model](model.pdb) only.